 I already knew the Bible promise that the righteous are blessed AND THEIR SEED (their children).
-But that day, the Spirit of the Lord took that understanding to a whole new level---He spoke directly to my heart and told me that He had Karen in his sights and was dealing with her in a special way, BECAUSE OF HIS RELATIONSHIP WITH HER MOTHER.
+But that day, the Spirit of the Lord took that understanding to a whole new level--He spoke directly to my heart and told me that He had Karen in his sights and was dealing with her in his own special way, because of his relationship with her mother.

 Parents do not stop being parents when our children are grown.
 We still fret and worry over them, just as we did when they were small.
-Sometimes even more so, because, now, they are no longer under our wing.
+Sometimes even more so, because, now, they are no longer under our wing of protection.
 We never stop praying for for the safety and well-being of our children.

 I personally find great comfort in my experience with Karen and the knowledge that God had a wayward child's back because of her mother's faith.
 I pray God will comfort and strengthen all of our hearts as we, in faith, stand in the gap for our children.